KosarevDmitry/KosarevDmitry.github.io/_posts/2024-01-02-Principles-including-SOLID.md

 - Let someone else do the hard part.
 - Don't inventing the wheel.
 - `Don't repeat yourself` combined with `Rule of three`.
--  `Composition over inheritance` - Inerface with  default interface methods is preferewable to abstract class
+-  `Composition over inheritance` - An interface (especially one with default interface methods feature of dotnet 8.0) is preferable to an abstract class.
 - Principles are an expensive thing, and not everyone can afford them.
 - To understand the abstraction layer, you need to understand the reason for its occurrence, go down to the layer below.
 - Programmers work for themselves